The Open Direct System is one single system that operates in two distinct ways:

 FLOW DESCRIPTION – Heating Mode Operation

-- When heat is called for, the pump comes on and water flows out of the top of the tank, through the heating zone and back to the bottom of the tank.
+- When heat is called for, the pump comes on and water flows out of the top of the tank, through the heating zone and back to the bottom of the tank to be heated again.

-Warm water comes out of the tank and into the fixtures.
-Cold water from the well or from the street must replace the water that was used.
-This cold water goes through the floor on its way to the water heater.
+Warm water comes out of the tank and flows into your fixtures such as sink, shower etc. Cold water from the well or from the town water main must replace the water that was used.
+This cold water goes through the underfloor radiant tubing on its way to the water heater.
 This prevents stagnation of the water within the tubes during the summer and provides some free cooling.

 FLOW DESCRIPTION – Domestic hot water

-- When domestic hot water is consumed, water flows out of the top of the tank to the point of use.
-Cold water replaces the hot water by flowing in at the top of the system, through the heating system, and then into the bottom of the tank.
+- When domestic hot water is used (at a sink or shower etc), water flows out of the top of the tank to the point of use.
+Cold water replaces the volume of hot water that was used by flowing in at the top of the system, through the heating system, and then into the bottom of the tank.
 The reasons for this are as follows:

-- The possibility of stagnation, particularly in the summer when the heat is not used, is absolutely eliminated.
+- The possibility of stagnation, particularly in the summer when the heat is not on, is absolutely eliminated.

 - In the winter, this flow pattern gives priority to the domestic hot water use if both heat and hot water are called for at the same time (so the person in the shower doesn’t run out).
 There is no efficiency loss in the winter; any heat taken out of the floor is put back into the tank so there is no net energy loss to the system.